saylordotorg/course_prdv201/Unit07.md

+---
+layout: default
+title: "PRDV201: Accounting Principles I"
+course_description: "This course is designed to present the accounting cycle in an accessible and logical manner.
+It will provide you with a solid understanding of basic accounting principles and will introduce you to financial statement analysis."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Long-Term Intangible Asset Reporting** <span id="7"></span> *In Unit 6, you learned about tangible assets or items that have a “physical” presence.
 Tangible assets, however, are not the only types